notronaldmcdonald/bash-scripts/README.md

 *the dev branch is used when working with git. this is to make sure master doesn't get overwritten, as it typically has the cleanest working versions of all of my scripts*

-*the previous branch contains the previous versions of every script.*
+*the previous branch contains the previous versions of every script. this is to make sure bugs that are missed during testing and the merge from dev to master can be reversed easily.*